Group-Project-200/Kar-kart/README.md

    * `cover.png` — thumbnail for the map-selection screen.
    * `0.png` — ground layer.
    * `1.png`, `2.png`, ... — collision / decoration layers.
-2. Run the map editor to place checkpoints and a start box:
+2. Run the map editor:

    ```bash
    python3 -m karkart.tools.map_editor
    ```

-   Edit `MAP_NAME` in the module first.
-Keybindings are in its docstring.
-The tool writes the result back to `map_data.json` on exit.
+   The editor loads available maps from `resources/maps` and saves the selected map data to `map_data.json` when the window closes.

 ## Class diagram